GUEST CONTRIBUTOR: Jackie Attwood

 I thought about my time working in fitness.

 There weren’t many chats on the gym floor about whether people should be working out in the morning or at night; exercising for 30 minutes or an hour; or wearing Nike vs. Lorna Jane…

-Consistency, we learned, is hands-down the key to seeing results and maintaining it!
+Consistency is hands-down the key to seeing results and maintaining it!

 That means the best time to exercise is anytime YOU can consistently set aside for it.
 Consistency trumps everything in fitness — and any other goal for that matter.

 Yes, it is true that the time of day can influence our workout performance.
 For example: